 At the end of the day, you will have to do some rep work once in a while if reps are your main goal.
-Strength and endurance have carryover to each other, but in order to reach the deep ends of either, you have to train specifically for your goal once in a while.
+Strength and endurance have a carryover to each other, but in order to reach the deep ends of either, you have to train specifically for your goal once in a while.

 Q: What is the best pull-up variation for lower lat development?
 I want to have thick lower lats.
 Tell me how.

 A: There is no such thing as a lower lat pull-up variation.
 Your lower lat development depends on your insertions.
-People with lats inserting lower and close to the lower back have the full shell look, while the high lats guys have naked lower backs regardless of the exercises they do.
+People with lats inserting lower and closer to the lower back have the full shell look, while the high lats guys have naked lower backs regardless of the exercises they do.
 This is the truth.
 When you don’t have lower lat insertions, there is nothing to develop there.
 What exercises are you supposed to do for muscle parts that do not exists?
-Maybe pray for better luck in your next life.
+Maybe pray for better luck in your next life?
 Come on.

 Q: What’s the best belt for weighted pull-ups?

 A: I like the homemade chain belts.
 You buy a heavy duty chain from a hardware store, some foam and a roll of duck tape used for plumbing.
 Then, you cut the foam, cover the chain and wrap the whole thing in duck tape.
 The goal is to prevent the chain from digging into your waist.
 You will also need two carabiners to secure the weights and tighten the belt.
-This set-up can support a ton of weight provided that you truly use a strong chain – not some plastic garbage.
+This set-up can support a ton of weight provided that you use a strong chain – not some plastic garbage.

-Q: Do you like high volume high frequency chin-ups routines?
+Q: Do you like high volume high-frequency chin-up routines?

 A: You are probably talking about routines promising to get your pull-ups from 0 to 20 in three months.
 I am not saying that’s impossible, but it’s pretty much impossible unless you are coming from a break.
-Most people would need a year or more to get to 20 pull-ups from the ground up.
+Most people would need a year to get to 20 pull-ups from the ground up.